Einstein problem: The hat and the spectre

 One of the infinite family of Smith–Myers–Kaplan–Goodman-Strauss tiles.
 Yellow tiles are the reflected versions of the blue tiles.

 In November 2022, the amateur mathematician David Smith discovered a "hat"-shaped tile formed from eight copies of a 60°–90°–120°–90° kite (deltoidal trihexagonals), glued edge-to-edge, which seemed to only tile the plane aperiodically.
 Smith recruited mathematician Craig S. Kaplan, and subsequently Joseph Samuel Myers and Chaim Goodman-Strauss, and in March 2023 they posted a preprint proving that the "hat", when considered with its mirror image, forms an aperiodic prototile set.
 Furthermore, the hat can be generalized to an infinite family of tiles with the same aperiodic property.
-As of July 2024 this result has been formally published in the journal Combinatorial Theory.
+This result was formally published in the journal Combinatorial Theory in July 2024.

 Tile(1,1) from Smith, Myers, Kaplan & Goodmann-Strauss on the left.
 A spectre is obtained by modifying the edges of this polygon as in the middle and right example.

 In May 2023 they (Smith, Myers, Kaplan, and Goodman-Strauss) posted a new preprint about a family of shapes related to the "hat", called "spectres", each of which can tile the plane using only rotations and translations.
 Furthermore, the "spectre" is a "strictly chiral" aperiodic monotile: even with reflections, every tiling is non-periodic and uses only one chirality of the spectre.
 That is, there are no tilings of the plane that use both the spectre and its mirror.

 In 2023, a public contest run by the National Museum of Mathematics in New York City and the United Kingdom Mathematics Trust in London asked people to submit creative renditions of the hat einstein.
 Out of over 245 submissions from 32 countries, three winners were chosen and received awards at a ceremony at the House of Commons.

 Applications

-Einstein tile's molecular analogs may be used to form chiral, two dimensional quasicrystals.
+Einstein tiles' molecular analogs may be used to form chiral, two dimensional quasicrystals.

 Macroscopic applications in engineering include honeycombs based on extrusions of the 2-dimensional hat tiling into 2.5 dimensional forms and composite materials using the hat tiling to create continuous ductile networks within a hard, brittle, matrix.
 The honeycombs are found to have zero Poisson's ratio for a wide range of relative densities and therefore for a range of values of elastic modulus.
 The composites offer increased stiffness alongside increased toughness when compared to similar composites with a hexagon-based network.

 Applications of the infinite family of tiles, based on the hat, are also of interest.
 They are defined by a continuously varying geometry, which can give rise to continuously varying properties.
 For example, honeycombs based on this family demonstrate a continuously variable Poisson's ratio.